Hinglaj Mata Temple: Annual pilgrimage (Hinglaj Yatra or Theerth Yatra)

 Once pilgrims arrive in Hinglaj they complete a series of rituals, like climbing the Chandragup and Khandewari mud volcanoes.
 Devotees throw coconuts into the craters in the Chandragup mud volcano to make wishes and thank the gods for answering their prayers.
 Some scatter rose petals, others paint their bodies and faces with clay.
 Pilgrims then take a ritual bath in the sacred Hingol River before finally approaching the shrine marking the goddess's resting place.

 The annual four-day pilgrimage to the Hinglaj Mata Temple is in April.
 The major ceremony in the pilgrimage occurs on the third day, when the priests of the shrine recite mantras to invoke the gods to accept the offerings brought by the pilgrims, and bless them.
 Offerings made by the pilgrims to the deity primarily consist of three coconuts.
 While some remain in Hinglaj for all four days, others make a short day trip.

 Pilgrimage to the site is traditionally begun from the Nanad Panthi Akhada in Karachi.
 The pilgrim groups are headed by a holy staff bearer called the chaadiar, authorized by the Akhada (a Hindu organization of sadhus).
 The sadhus (holy-men) belonging to this group are a very cohesive group of Hata yogis with ancestral genealogy of their own; and they also observe secret rites.
 Historically few could make the taxing journey to Hinglaj—a grueling trek across more than 160 miles of isolated desert to the temple.
 But in recent years, new infrastructure has allowed an unprecedented number of pilgrims to enter the site, altering centuries-old rituals.

 Pilgrims from all over Pakistan and even India visit the temple, holding traditional red banners and wearing red-gold decorative head-scarves, which are associated with sanctuaries of Hindu goddesses, in this case Hinglaj Mata.
 What was once a journey of more than 150 km by foot through the desert from the nearest road, is now made easy by the Makran Coastal Highway connecting Karachi with Gwadar.
 Hinglaj is 328 km and nearly 4 hours drive from Karachi on the Makran Coastal Highway.
-Consequently, the number of pilgrims visiting the shrine has substantially increased over the years; the last reported figure was 25,000 to 30,000.
+Consequently, the number of pilgrims visiting the shrine has substantially increased over the years; the last reported figure was 300,000 in 2026.
 While most pilgrims come by buses or private cars, a few cycle their way to the shrine, as it is believed that more the austerities, the more is the grace of the deity.